 Preventive Service Planning

-This technote provides information about known issues with Linux VOB hosts (both SUSE and Red Hat) accessing VOB database storage over Network File System ( NFS).
+This technote provides information about known issues with IBM Rational ClearCase VOBs hosted on Linux (both SUSE and Red Hat) accessing VOB database storage over Network File System (NFS).

 Various defects in the Linux implementation of the NFS client can cause VOBs to become inaccessible (worst case) or cause significant performance degradations (best case).